gasnew/cedar/README.md

 audio to the music chain.
 The result of this arrangement is that latency becomes a non-issue, and musicians can perform together in real time.

+## Philosophy of development

+Cedar is completely free and open source--you can use my app and my code in pretty much any way you want.
+I made it this way by design because I want Cedar to be available to anyone with a computer and an internet connection.
+This is why I have a [Patreon](https://www.patreon.com/garrettnewman).
+It allows me to realize my vision for the project without putting the app behind a paywall or subscription or flooding it with ads.
+In other words, musicians are enabled to work with Cedar creatively, and I am incentivized to create a valuable product.
+Your money helps me pay the costs of running the Cedar service and buys me more time to work on the project.

 ## More information

 See the [Cedar